ZhangZhuoSJTU/StochFuzz/README.md

 Common issues can be referred to [trouble.md](docs/trouble.md).
 If it cannot help solve your problem, please kindly open a Github issue.

-Besides, we provide some tips about how on using StochFuzz, which can be found at [tips.md](docs/tips.md)
+Besides, we provide some tips on using StochFuzz, which can be found at [tips.md](docs/tips.md)

 ## Development

 Currently, we have many todo items and some pending decisions of improving StochFuzz.
 Details can be found at [todo.md](docs/todo.md).

+StochFuzz should be considered an alpha-quality software and it is likely to contain bugs.

 I will try my best to maintain StochFuzz timely, but sometimes it may take me more time to respond.
 Thanks for your understanding in advance.